Lower Selway Rafting

 Permits & Licenses:

-ROW Inc., doing business as ROW Adventures, is proud to be an Equal Opportunity recreation service provider under permit from the U.S. Forest Service.
-We operate under special use permit form the Clearwater National Forest.
+ROW is proud to be an Equal Opportunity recreation service provider under permit from the U.S. Forest Service.
+We operate under special use permit from the Clearwater National Forest.
 All our operations and facilities are operated on a non-discriminatory basis.
-ROW Inc. is bonded and fully licensed by the State of Idaho Outfitters and Guides Licensing Board.
+ROW is bonded and fully licensed by the states of Idaho, Washington, and Oregon.
+We are members of America Outdoors, Idaho Outfitters and Guides Assn., Montana Outfitters and Guides Assn., National Association of Interpretation; Lewis and Clark Trail Heritage Foundation and many other effective organizations.